 If you or your loved one has suffered serious brain injury caused by someone else’s negligence, your best course of action is to consult with an experienced Indianapolis personal injury attorney as soon as possible.
 This type of injury can have devastating, long-term effects for victims and their families.
 Fountain Law Firm, P.C. can:

 Traumatic Brain Injury (TBI), closed head injury, concussion, or post-concussion syndrome are all terms synonymous with acquired injury to the brain.
 Any incident with or without skull fracture that produces an external physical force that produces a diminished or altered state of consciousness can produce a brain injury.

 The results can cause life-changing injuries or even death.
 Approximately 1.5 million Americans sustain a traumatic brain injury every year.
 80,000 Americans experience the onset of long-term disability as a result following traumatic brain injury each year.
 Those who survive a traumatic brain injury begin a life-long journey of adaptation to their loss of function and disability.

-If you or a loved one have suffered a traumatic brain injury, please call me today for a free consultation.
-I want to help you deal with these difficult times and recover full compensation for your injury.
-I am experienced in settling claims for traumatic brain injury and can also help you cope with many of the other problems you are probably facing, including medical bills and insurance issues.
+If you or a loved one have suffered a traumatic brain injury, please call us today for a free consultation.
+Indianapolis personal injury attorney Merry Fountain wants to help you deal with these difficult times and recover full compensation for your injury.
+She has the experience in settling claims for traumatic brain injury and is dedicated to helping you cope with many of the other problems you are probably facing, including medical bills and insurance issues.

 The most common causes of traumatic brain injury are vehicle crashes, falls, sports injuries, and violence.
 Other acquired brain injuries can be caused by medical events such as hypoxia or anoxia (loss of oxygen to the brain), aneurysms, infections to the brain, tumors, or stroke.